flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

             - See [Work Folder Section](#work-folder) for details.
         - Fix the problematic detent's deadband size to be large than 0.05.

+        You can also now manually define the value of each button stroke step size.
+For more information see [Change Key Increments Manually](#change-key-increments-manually) section below. **This is an advanced configuration option and should not be needed for normal use.**

     The default Microsoft Flight Simulator mappings is:

     - ++ctrl+f1++: Set throttles to `IDLE`